-Magimix Le Mini Plus
+Magimix Le Mini Plus review

 Update

 My Magimix looks brand new and is working like a dream again.
 I no longer have to hold the bowl in place while it processes food and the blade is incredibly sharp.
-The new lid has been redesigned so it has a taller inner lip - this is the bit that snapped off in the dishwasher so hopefully this lid will last even longer.
+The new lid has been redesigned so it has a taller inner lip - this is the bit that snapped off in the dishwasher so this lid should last even longer.

 The good bits